gosu-lang/gosu-lang/gosu/src/main/text/README.txt

 QUICK INSTALL

-1. Set the JAVA_HOME environment variable to JDK 1.8's home, if needed.
+1. Set the JAVA_HOME environment variable to JDK 1.8's home, if needed

 2. Go to the bin folder and double click on gosu.cmd (or gosu if you are using Linux/Mac)